DolevPeretz/Sora-Demo/README.md

-General Overview
-The application displays images or videos retrieved from an external API based on a search term (prompt) and supports infinite scroll functionality.

-Key Features
+✨ Main Features
-Uses React Query to manage API calls with caching and pagination support.

-Preloads images in batches to enhance user experience.

-Restores scroll position when navigating back from an individual image page.

-Supports different image aspect ratios (square, vertical, horizontal).

-Smooth transition between old and new results when the search term changes.

-Automatically loads more images when the user scrolls to the bottom of the page.
+🔁 Infinite Scroll – Automatically loads more images as the user scrolls down.

+🔍 Search by Prompt – Updates the displayed images based on the entered prompt.

+📐 Dynamic Aspect Ratio Support – Supports square, portrait, and landscape formats.

+⚡ Batch Preloading – All images from the same request are loaded together with no delay between them.

+💾 Scroll Position Restoration – Returns the user to the exact image they viewed after navigating back from the detail page.

+📦 Caching with React Query – Prevents redundant API calls and improves performance.

-Core Technologies
+🧱 Core Technologies
+Next.js 14 (App Router)

 React (Client Components)

-Next.js 14 (App Router)
+TypeScript

 React Query (useInfiniteQuery)